IncridableAcuman/IncridableAcuman/README.md

 # Hi 👋, I'm Izzatbek
-A passionate fullstack developer from Uzbekistan
+I am a fullstack developer from Uzbekistan.

 ## About Me
 - 🔭 I’m currently working on **MERN stack projects**